 With semester well underway, the reality of managing everything you have to do might be starting to worry you.
-Whether it’s juggling multiple assignments with a part time job, the thought of exams looming in the distance combined with project deadlines – or a combination of any of these – it’s a busy time of year.
+Whether it’s juggling multiple assignments, the thought of assessments looming, or any added pressure you might be feeling as lockdown eases, we know that it’s a busy and stressful time.

 When you’re feeling busy or stressed, it’s easy to get into habits that reduce your effectiveness.
-So if your stress levels are rising it’s worth spending a bit of time thinking about whether you are making good use of your time and here some tips to get you started:
+So if your stress levels are rising, it’s worth spending a bit of time thinking about whether you are making good use of your time.
+Here are some tips to get you started:

 1. Set a realistic schedule with achievable goals by setting yourself SMART objectives for set tasks or pieces of time: